sidherth/sidherth/README.md

 - 🔭 I’m currently working on a educational platform.
 Keep an eye for it.
 - 👯 I have successfully worked on production level web projects  front-end and back-end.
 - 👯 I’m looking to collaborate on opensource and group projects.
+- 👯 I'm also a mobile application developer